lino-framework/cg/docs/actors.rst

     system administrator

-        Manages the IT system of a :ref:`site operator`.
+        Manages the IT system of a :term:`site operator`.
 Installs virgin Linux servers, makes them available in a public or local network, protects them against attacks from the outside.

     deployer

         Installs and maintains the software on a :term:`Lino server`.

-    site coordinator